Rahim Aghaei; Mohammad Mehdi Rezvani Haghighi Shirazi; Ali Akbar Aref

 Read More

-mahmood Tabatabai; maryam saderi; Ali reza Heydarzadegan; Mohammad Javad Enayati Rad; Mohammad Javad Asghari Ibrahim Abad
+Sayed Mahmoud Tabatabaei; Maryam saderi; Ali reza Heydarzadegan; Mohammad Javad Enayati Rad; Mohammad Javad Asghari Ebrahim Abad

 Abstract

-In the Qur'an, narcissism is a moral vice, accompanied by euphoria, and subject to condemnation or blame and punishment.
-But in psychology it is a kind of personality disorder.
-Primary question: What is the difference between narcissism in Quran and psychology.
-The challenge between the description of ...
+Extended Abstract IntroductionNarcissism in the Quran is a moral vice that is subject to condemnation and punishment, but in psychology, it is a type of personality disorder.
+Initial question: What is the difference between narcissism in the Quran and psychology?
+The challenge between describing narcissism ...

 Read More